ning/cosmic/README.md

         plugin_class: <Optional plugin class name>
         <Plugin-specific configuration>

-Cosmos2 uses the plugin name and, if specified, the plugin class to instantiate the plugin and make it available to scripts.
+Cosmic uses the plugin name and, if specified, the plugin class to instantiate the plugin and make it available to scripts.
 For instance, with this configuration section:

     plugins:
       irc:
         <IRC plugin configuration>

-Cosmos2 will use this plugin section if used like this in a Cosmos2 environment:
+Cosmic will use this plugin section if used like this in a Cosmic environment:

     with irc do
       write :msg => 'Hello world', :channels => '#test'